mahoney1/test/acl_trading.md

 1. Switch identity to `tid1` (click the current identity top right and choose ID Registry, select to 'use now' for `tid1`) - and click on the 'Test' tab
 2. Confirm that you do not see any Trader records.
 3. Switch identity to the 'admin' user (top right, 'ID Registry'), then go to the 'Define'  tab and click on 'Access Control' (`permissions.acl`) on the left.
-4. Paste the following rule in line 1 in your edit session, pasted above the existing 3 'System' and 'Network' system rules:
+4. Paste the following rule into the top of your edit session, after the comment lines and ensure you have pasted above, the existing 3 'System' and 'Network' system rules:

 Rule: